International Etiquette for BusinesspeopleiStockphoto

 Respecting local customs is a crucial aspect of international etiquette.

-First of all, there is no such thing as a comprehensive and universally valid set of international etiquette rules in business.
-Every country in the world has its own unwritten rules for doing business.
-Here on InterNations, you can find some essential basic guidelines on social interaction in a multi-national business context that will help you avoid the pitfalls of international etiquette.
+First of all, there is no such thing as a comprehensive and universally valid set of business etiquette rules, as every country in the world has its own unwritten code.
+Below you can find some essential basic guidelines on social interaction in a multi-national business context that will help you avoid the pitfalls of international etiquette.

-International etiquette is no randomly assembled set of rules but has its firm grounding in the culture of the respective country.
-For example, if you are aware of the concept of “face” in many Asian cultures, you will know what implications this cultural value has on international business etiquette: If you want to be respected by your Asian contacts, never “lose face” in front of them, and by all means avoid causing your potential business partners to “lose face”.
+Etiquette is no randomly assembled set of rules but has its firm grounding in the culture of the respective country.
+For example, if you are aware of the concept of “face” in many Asian cultures, you will know what implications it has for business conduct: If you want to be respected by your Asian contacts, never “lose face” in front of them, and by all means avoid causing your potential business partners to “lose face”.
 This is how cultural awareness can help your career.

 You may notice that in some cultures men are very touchy-feely with each other.
 Hugs may be a regular way of greeting business partners and colleagues.
 However, for a man to greet female colleagues or contacts in the same way could be a huge faux pas.

 In most Western countries, business cards serve a purely informational purpose.
 It is acceptable to bend them, fold them, shove them in your pocket or use them to jot down some notes or a private phone number.
-However, in other parts of the world, especially in Asian countries, international etiquette dictates that business cards must be treated with the utmost respect.
+However, in other parts of the world, international etiquette dictates that business cards must be treated with the utmost respect.

-International etiquette has many rules on how to give and receive business cards.
-In Arab and some Asian countries, it is important never to use your left hand for this, as this hand is reserved for personal hygiene.
+In Arab and some Asian countries, it is important never to use your left hand to receive a business card, as this hand is reserved for personal hygiene.
 In other Asian countries, such as China (including Hong Kong), Japan and Singapore, you give or receive business cards with both hands, often accompanied by a small bow.

-As a general rule in international etiquette, try to treat everything you receive from your business partners with respect, including their business cards, no matter whether these items hold a lot of significance in your home country or not.
+As a general rule, try to treat everything, including business cards, you receive from your business partners with respect, no matter whether these items hold a lot of significance in your home country or not.
 It may seem trivial to you, but it can make or break a business deal.